Ryan2718/Data-Structures/README.md

 # Data-Structures
-Repository for various data structures.
+Repository for various data structures, implemented in various languages.

+* PythonGraph
+   * Seven Bridges of Konigsberg
+   * UMD Course Pre-Requisites
+* HaskellGraph

 ## PythonGraph
 Graph data structure implemented in Python using an adjacency matrix.
 The graph is unweighted, but multiple edges are allowed between nodes.

-One interesting method is the to_dot method which createsa dot file from the current graph object.
+One interesting method is the to_dot method which creates a dot file from the current graph object.
 GraphViz allows us to actually see the graph we are working with.

 To create a png file from the dot file: